alainpham/observability-with-opentelemetry-and-prometheus/README.md

   - EBPF based instrumentation for producing OTEL traces
 - OpenTelemetry SDK's to instrument the code in various programming languages. ([docs](https://opentelemetry.io/docs/languages/))

+### 4.1 Common configuration

 For the following sections we will require these env vars that define the different endpoints and credentials for the collectors to send data to the telemetry backends

-##
- 4.1

 ```sh
 export KUBE_CLUSTER_NAME=sandbox